-- delete [arg] The current directory or specified argument is deleted from the list of files to be extracted.
-If a directory is specified, then it and all its descendents are deleted from the extraction list (unless the h key is specified on the command line).
-The most expedient way to extract most of the files from a directory is to add the directory to the extraction list and then delete those files that are not needed. - extract All the files that are on the extraction list are extracted from the dump tape.
-Restore will ask which volume the user wishes to mount.
-The fastest way to extract a few files is to start with the last volume, and work towards the first volume. - verbose The sense of the v key is toggled.
-When set, the verbose key causes the ls command to list the inode numbers of all entries.
-It also causes restore to print out information about each file as it is extracted.
+extract Extract from the dump tape all the files that are on the extraction list.
+Restore asks which volume the user wishes to mount.
+The fastest way to extract a few files is to start with the last volume, and work towards the first volume.

-help - List a summary of the available commands.
+- verbose Toggle the sense of the v key.
+When the verbose key is set, the ls command lists the inode numbers of all entries, and restore also displays information about each file as it is extracted. - help List a summary of the available commands.

-quit - Restore immediately exits, even if the extraction list is not empty.
+quit Restore immediately exits, even if the extraction list is not empty.